mika-s/mika-s.github.io/_posts/2017-11-04-creating-a-wireshark-dissector-in-lua-1.markdown

 a.x = 10                    -- same as a["x"] = 10
 ```

-They can have functions and are generally very similar to objects in Javascript.
+They can have functions and are generally very similar to objects in JavaScript.

 - Conditional branching looks like this: